The Ultimate Southern France Road Trip Itinerary

 Valensole Provence

 The surrounding fields and winding roads around Valensole are why you come to this region.
 To witness the lavender harvest at its peak.
 The lavender fields stretch as far as the eye can see and offer the most beautiful panoramic views.
-The best time to visit for lavender season is from the last week of June to the beginning of August.
-Peak bloom is around mid-July – although this may vary year to year depending on the rainfall.
+The best time to visit for the lavender season is from the last week of June to the beginning of August.
+Peak bloom is around mid-July – although this may vary from year to year depending on the rainfall.
 You can also find sunflower fields blooming at the same time.

-Travelling around here in our camper van was just incredible as we were able to park our van in a farmers field.
+Travelling around here in our camper van was just incredible as we were able to park our van in a farmer’s field.
 Surrounded by fields of lavender and only the bees for company – it was truly heaven.

 How long to spend in Valensole?